The 17th Century At

 Communication back to the Virginia Company in England extolled the virtues of Falling Creek.
 Venture capitalists of the day were contacted and a Captain Benjamin Bluett (his first name has just been pulled from the newly digitized VA Company records) was hired as ironmaster in 1619.
 Bluett and 80 men were sent an ironworks.
 The VA Company records also indicate plans to send 150 men to establish no less than 3 ironworks in Virginia.
 In yet another letter a Mr. Kinge is to go with 50 persons to set on foot iron works.
 In short, the idea that iron could be smelted to good profit in VA was a multi-pronged operation.
 However, there is no indication of another ironworks apart from Falling Creek being started.
 Bluett died either on the voyage over or shortly after arrival and others of his men likewise perished from “seasoning”, a process that killed from 50 to 90% of the early immigrants.
 The VA Company Records have Bluett dying on the voyage over "The Chiefe men for the Iron Woke being dead at sea".
 Those same records state that "what will become of the Iron workes I know not all the principall officers and Cheife men being dead we are now in hand to doe what possible we can with Capt Blevets Company having found an excellent water and good oare, yet without suply of good vnderstanding worker” and good Capinters there being very few left we shall doe littell ".
 That appears to indicate that Bluett had made a start on the ironworks and may actually have found the falls at Falling Creek and the ore beds.
 The death of the ironmaster who was the sole person who knew how to actually run the furnace along with carpenters to build the dam, flume, water wheel, camshaft, bellows and whatever else had to be built from scratch after the wood was sawn and shaped into lumber were severe impediments to doing anything but nibbling around the edges of the project.
 The remnants were not able to complete the blast furnace at Falling Creek.

 Interest in iron making did not stop.
-John Berkeley was hired in 1620 on the same conditions as Bluett, with the annoying side-note that Bluett's terms do not survive.
-With a crew to finish one blast furnace, they set sail for Virginia.
-John Berkeley, with his son Maurice and 25 others, they promised a plentiful supply of iron by Whitsuntide (June 9, 1622).
+John Berkeley was hired in 1621 on the same conditions as Bluett, with the annoying side-note that Bluett's terms do not survive.
+With a crew to finish one blast furnace, John Berkeley, with his son Maurice and 25 others, set sail for Virginia.
+In a letter back, Berkeley promised a plentiful supply of iron by Whitsuntide (June 9, 1622).
 “And the Iron-workes brought after five thousand pounds expences to that assured perfection, as with in three months they promised to send home great quantities.
 However, the Powhatans had other plans.
 The death of Powhatan and the ascension of Opechancanough as paramount chief brought an end to any accommodation with the English who had expanded their settlements farther into Powhatan territories.
 A coordinated attack was planned for all of the English settlements for the morning of March, 22, 1622.
 Hundreds of settlers were killed in the attacks.
 Their aim was to force the English to leave the Powhatan territory.
 At Falling Creek, 2 children survived and the ironworks was destroyed.
 Or, the other story was that everyone there was killed

-The second iron working venture followed immediately after the 1622 uprising when Maurice Berkeley attempted to restart Falling Creek but was unsuccessful.
+The second iron working venture followed immediately after the 1622 uprising when Maurice Berkeley, who was away from Falling Creek and survived the attack, attempted to restart Falling Creek but was unsuccessful.

 The third attempt was in the period 1634 to 1636.
 Sir John Zouch came to Virginia in 1634.
 In his 1636 will that was proved in 1639 he lamented that his son had spent upwards of £250.00 plus more of Zouch’s own to no result in getting the ironworks going again.
 Zouch had sold his English holdings for £10,000.
 If his expenditure equaled his son’s, putting over 5% of his worth into this venture showed extraordinary resolve.